 “We went on TV and declared that we have nothing to do with the Lebanese casualties in Syria and that we were not the ones who killed them.
 No one listened.
 No one can control this, not even Bashar al-Assad.
 If my brother is harmed, I would definitely get angry and start shooting.”

 Unlike the fragmented groups of Bab al-Tabbaneh and its surrounding areas, Jabal Mohsen is a tight-knit community, with all the fighters stem from a central leadership.
 Rifaat Eid, head of the Arab Democratic Party, is their representative and one of the staunchest allies of Bashar al-Assad within Lebanon.

 “Rifaat gave the orders to become more aggressive with the Tabbaneh.
-The army realised this, so it mobilised, and whenever the army mobilises, everyone goes home," Mohammed told me.
+The army realized this, so it mobilized, and whenever the army mobilizes, everyone goes home," Mohammed told me.
 "This is why we believe that the army is the one to protect us, because we are a drop and they are an ocean.”

 Despite the fact I was talking to the assistant manager of a hospital who also appeared to be heavily involved in the fighting, indirectly supplying himself with more patients, I sympathised with Mohammed.
 The Alawites of Jabal Mohsen hold deeply disturbing views regarding the Syrian regime and the revolution, however, they are also a tiny community boxed into an area that is nothing but hostile towards them.

 “We are proud and we know Bashar al-Assad will win, because we know what they are doing,” he said, seemingly oblivious to the fact that the Syrian regime has been growing increasingly isolated and desperate since the start of the revolution.
 “If you want a scoop, go to the Friday prayers around the area and listen to what they say about Alawites.
 They said you can rape Alawite women and children.”